sailormoonvicky/Tic-Tac-Toe-React/README.md

-# Getting Started with Create React App
+# Tic-Tac-Toe with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Description

 Learn by doing with tutorial: Tic-Tac-Toe